-- Contracts and benefits payable - Net assets (deficit balance)
+- Contracts and benefits payable.

+- Net assets (prior year deficit balance).

+- Subsequent event (early settlement of the fund).

 Audit Adjustments

 During the course of any audit, an auditor may propose adjustments to financial statement amounts.
 Management evaluates our proposals and records those adjustments which, in its judgment, are required to prevent the financial statements from being materially misstated.
 Some adjustments proposed were not recorded because their aggregate effect is not currently material; however, they involve areas in which adjustments in the future could be material, individually or in the aggregate.